Missouri Geological Survey

-Earth Science Week is October 13-19, 2013
+Earth Science Week is Oct.
+9-15, 2016

 Sinkholes are depressed or collapsed areas formed by dissolution of carbonate bedrock or collapse of underlying caves.
 They range in size from several square yards to hundreds of acres and may be very shallow or hundreds of feet deep.
 Sinkholes are part of what is called “karst” topography, which also includes caves, spring and losing streams.
 We provide assistance to the citizens of Missouri by evaluating the causes and impacts of sinkhole formation and collapse.
 Geologists perform geologic and hydrologic evaluation to determine if collapse is attributed to a natural karst feature or is associated with the failure of a man-made feature.
 Learn more.